oVadim/bit-serial-processor/README.md

 ## Getting Started

 This repository contains the SystemVerilog source code, example implementations targeting the I2S protocol, and testbenches for verification.
-The modules are compatible with [basics-graphics-music] (https://github.com/yuri-panchul/basics-graphics-music).
+The modules are compatible with [basics-graphics-music](https://github.com/yuri-panchul/basics-graphics-music).